ScriptRaccoon/CatDat/CONTRIBUTING.md

 - **Special Objects and Morphisms**: For each new category, try to specify its special objects (terminal object, initial object, etc.) in the corresponding table.
 Also try to specify its special morphisms (isomorphisms, monomorphisms, epimorphisms, regular monomorphisms, regular epimorphisms).

-- **Proofs for New Properties**: For every new property of categories (resp. functors), for each existing category (resp. functor), try to find a proof for whether it has this property or not, in case this has not already been deduced automatically via some implication.
+- **Proofs for New Properties**: For every new property of categories, for each existing category, try to find a proof for whether it has this property or not, in case this has not already been deduced automatically via some implication.
 Use the property detail page to check unknown cases.
-These proofs may also refer to other categories (resp. functors), in which case you may add links to their corresponding pages.
-As mentioned in the section on tests, for a list of selected categories and functors it is actually mandatory to decide their properties.
+These proofs may also refer to other categories, in which case you may add links to their corresponding pages.
+As mentioned in the section on tests, for a list of selected categories it is actually mandatory to decide their properties.
+The same remarks apply to functors and other categorical structures.

 - **Counterexamples**: For any added property of categories, ensure that at least one category does not satisfy it.
 If no existing category fits, add a new category that does not have the new property.
-The same remarks apply to properties of functors.
+The same remarks apply to properties of functors and other categorical structures.

-- **Easy properties first**: The order in which properties are assigned to a category (resp. functor) will also be shown on its page.
+- **Easy properties first**: The order in which properties are assigned to a category (or any other categorical structure) will also be shown on its page.
 For this reason, prefer an order in which the trivial and easy assignments appear first.
 More technical properties should usually appear later.
 Assignments of closely related properties should also be grouped together whenever possible.

 - **Positive Properties**: Do not add negated properties to the database.
 For example, do not add "large" as the negation of "small".
 Instead, add "small" to the list of unsatisfied properties for a category.
 Every registered property of categories should be satisfied at least by the trivial category.
 Similarly, every property of functors should be satisfied at least by the identity functor.